On Two-Handed Planar Assembly Partitioning with Connectivity Constraints: Hardness of Connected Assembly Partitioning

 \subsection{The Polygonal Construction}

-Given $\phi \in$ \newsatshort{}, we construct a planar assembly $A$ that has a connected partition in the \dirup{} if and only if $\phi$ is satisfiable.
-Denote a partition of $A$ by the subassembly $\up{} \subset A$, which contains the parts that are translated up.
+\\ Given $\phi \in$ \newsatshort{}, we construct a planar assembly $A \coloneqq A(\phi)$ that has a connected partition in \dirup{} if and only if $\phi$ is satisfiable.
+We call such a partition of $A$ a \emph{valid connected partition} and denote it by the subassembly $\up{} \subset A$, which contains the parts that are translated up.
 We denote the complement subassembly $A \setminus \up$ by \down{}.
 We construct the assembly $A$ based on the rectilinear embedding of $G_\phi$.
 The variables are represented by fixed-height rectangles whose bottom edges lie on a common horizontal line.
-The left-to-right order of the variable-rectangles corresponds to the order of variables on the variable row in $G_\phi$.
-With a slight abuse of notation we denote both the variables and the corresponding variable-rectangles by $x_i$.
-The main idea is the following correspondence between a partition ${\up{} \subset A}$ and an assignment to $\phi$: $x_i$ is assigned \true{} if and only if $x_i \in \up{}$ for the corresponding variable-rectangle.
+The left-to-right order of the variable rectangles corresponds to the order of variables on the variable row in $G_\phi$.
+With a slight abuse of notation, we denote both the variable and the corresponding variable rectangle by $x_i$.
+The main idea is the following correspondence between a partition ${\up{} \subset A}$ and an assignment to $\phi$: $x_i$ is assigned \true{} if and only if $x_i \in \up{}$ for the corresponding variable rectangle.
 We denote such an assignment by \ass{}.